mark-kibui/Spotify_Data/README.md

 ## Data Description
-The dataset includes features extracted from Spotify tracks:
-- **Track Information:** Track ID, name, and artist name.
-- **Audio Features:** Danceability, energy, loudness, tempo, acousticness, instrumentalness, liveness, valence, and speechiness.
-- **Popularity Metrics:** Song popularity score.
-- **Temporal Data:** Release year.
-- Below is a tabular representation of columns and their description
+The dataset includes features extracted from Spotify tracks.
+Below is a tabular representation of columns and their description

 | Feature Name | Description |
 | :--- | :--- |